Children do better at school if they are happy, healthy and safe.

 - inform planning of targeted support services and pastoral care practice

-- provide evidence that will support Ofsted inspections on whole-school improvement work.
+- provide evidence for Ofsted inspections on whole-school improvement work

-To register for the My Health, My School survey please contact The East Sussex School Health Service mailto:firstname.lastname@example.org
+Register for the My Health, My School survey

-Please note it can take up to 7 days to get your survey activated.
+Please note, it can take up to 7 days to activate your survey.

 Was this page helpful?